How to Make Whipped Chocolate Ganache Frosting

 Now you have successfully made Chocolate Ganache.
 This is perfect If you want a thin ganache for drizzling on top and over the sides of a cake or to use for dipping fruit.
 But why stop there?

-- Allow the chocolate ganache to completely cool.
+Allow the regular chocolate ganache to completely cool.
 I place it in the fridge for about 30 minutes or so.
+It should start to take on the consistency of thick custard.

-- Transfer the chocolate ganache to a large mixing bowl of a mixer fitted with the whisk attachment.
+Transfer the chocolate ganache to a large mixing bowl of a mixer fitted with the whisk attachment.
 Whisk on medium-high speed for about 4 minutes until the ganache becomes lighter in color and has thickened.
-It will take on a sheen-like appearance instead of glossy.
+It will take on a sheen-like appearance instead of shiny.

 You’ve just made an incredible tasting frosting with just two ingredients, chocolate and whipping cream.